Do you helm a family-owned restaurant and need a little inspiration?

 Read this next

-Here is your beginners checklist to opening a restaurant: from procuring capital, developing a business plan, and everything in between.
+Here is your beginners checklist to opening a restaurant: from developing a business plan, picking a location, developing your menu, and everything in between.

 The self-proclaimed inventor of the original chicken sandwich, there is a little bit of a controversy over whether or not it was actually this family-owned empire that came up with this idea.
 As the story goes, restaurant owner Truett Cathy was the first to put boneless chicken inside hamburger buns, and called the creation the “Chick-fil-A.”